RandoNandoz/not-a-keylogger/README.md

 - You can save the state of my app by going to the bar and file > save
 - You can load the state of my app by going to the bar and file > load

+### Phase 4: Task 3

+A refactor I could have made was turn `RecordingController` into a singleton, rather than using dependency injection however, this comes with tradeoffs.
+First of all, the singleton design pattern violates the SRP (it manages its own instantiation, and also does other things), and a usage of a singleton as what is essentially a global variable for the objects in the app is a poor design choice that would increase my coupling.

+Secondly, if we were to test the ui package, the singleton would make unit testing much harder, as my listeners are now implicitly depending on `RecordingController`, and rather than passing a fake `RecordingController` in, I would have to somehow control the state of the
+`RecordingController` singleton.
+In my view, the singleton pattern is quite harmful, and should be used less.
+This comes from experience as I used to (and still do, to be honest) use them as a quick hack for my own projects, and when it came time to refactor, every class would somehow be dependent on this god object.

+I could have also re-factored `AppState` to not be a singleton, and instead pass it around.
+I had intended to refactor my app to eliminate it (see previous rant on why singletons are bad), however, I got lazy and I had other things to do than work on this project, so I opted not to.
+However, this refactor might not improve the design much, because then this would give the `RecordingController` more responsibilities, again violating the SRP.

+Lastly, `RecordingController` should really be refactored.
+Currently it's in charge of both maintaining a collection of input recordings, editing them, and updating the UI.
+To improve the cohesion of the system, I would split it up into a `RecordingManager` and `UIManager` class.